 Dawn Storey is an actor, screenwriter, and filmmaker from Los Angeles, California.
-While they wear many creative hats, they identify overall as a storyteller.
-Their directorial debut, LiME, won Best Short at San Francisco Black Film Festival 2019, screened at over 14 festivals during its circuit run, and ended at the Los Angeles Outfest Fusion Festival 2020.
-Their next projects include a campy horror dark comedy short, Dooley Does Murder!, and feature film Boys Like Us.
+While she wears many creative hats, she identifies overall as a storyteller.
+Her latest film, the campy horror dark comedy short Dooley Does Murder!, will be released on April 19.
+Her directorial debut, LiME, won Best Short at San Francisco Black Film Festival 2019, screened at over 14 festivals during its circuit run, and ended at the Los Angeles Outfest Fusion Festival 2020.
+Her upcoming projects include the feature film Boys Like Us.

 In the ’90s, most kids were fixated with their favorite Saturday morning cartoons or the latest fad manufactured by toy companies that usually left their parents’ bank account a tad emptier than before, but not me.
 As a young kid, I was obsessed with writing stories and using my stepfather’s RCA camcorder to film what I thought would be the next big movie.
 I grew up in a modest home in Compton, California, but for a bit of time, my family lived in Hollywood, on a street called Willoughby.
 This street was neat because it was very close to Paramount Pictures.
 Growing up I didn’t know exactly what happened behind the giant gate, but oh, how I dreamed.